vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

 is the default value for `repeat`.
 The output will be then a list of 5 numbers for each of the 2 function calls.
 Each of the 5 numbers represent the time for one of the 5 runs.
-I am running this on a 2019 Macbook with an i9 Intel processor.
+I am running this on a 2019 MacBook with an i9 Intel processor.
 And here are the results.

 ```